pydantic/pydantic/docs/concepts/experimental.md

 ### Limitations of Partial Validation

-#### TypAdapter only
+#### TypeAdapter only

 You can only pass `experiment_allow_partial` to [`TypeAdapter`][pydantic.TypeAdapter] methods, it's not yet supported via other Pydantic entry points like [`BaseModel`][pydantic.BaseModel].

 #### Types supported

-Right now only the following know how to handle partial validation:
+Right now only a subset of collection validators know how to handle partial validation:

 - `list`
 - `set`
 - `frozenset`
 - `dict` (as in `dict[X, Y]`)
-- `TypedDict` (only `NotRequired` fields may be missing)
+- `TypedDict` — only non-required fields may be missing, e.g. via [`NotRequired`][typing.NotRequired] or [`total=False`][typing.TypedDict.__total__])

-While you can use `experimental_allow_partial` while validating against types that include other composite types, those types will be validated "all or nothing", and partial validation will not work on more nested types.
+While you can use `experimental_allow_partial` while validating against types that include other collection validators, those types will be validated "all or nothing", and partial validation will not work on more nested types.

 E.g. in the [above](#2-ignore-errors-in-last) example partial validation works although the second item in the list is dropped completely since `BaseModel` doesn't (yet) support partial validation.

-But partial validation won't work at all in this example because `BaseModel` doesn't support partial validation so it doesn't forward the `allow_partial` instruction on to the list validator in `b`:
+But partial validation won't work at all in the follow example because `BaseModel` doesn't support partial validation so it doesn't forward the `allow_partial` instruction down to the list validator in `b`:

 ```py
 from typing import List